Paradox of fiction: Pretense theory

-First is the pretend or the simulation theories, proposed by Kendall Walton in his seminal paper "Fearing Fictions" (1978) and built upon in subsequent works.
+First is the pretend or the simulation theories, proposed by Kendall Walton in his paper "Fearing Fictions" (1978) and built upon in subsequent works.

 The pretend theory denies premise 1, that people have emotional responses to fictitious things.
 The theory argues that people do not experience real emotions with fiction but rather something less intense.
 People experience quasi-emotions that they imagine to be real emotions.
 For example, when watching a horror movie where the monster makes an attack towards the viewer (towards the camera), the viewer can be startled but does not truly fear for their life.

 Walton's view takes the assumption that one who experiences genuine emotion towards an "entity" must believe that said entity both exists and has features such that the emotion is warranted.
 For example, if one is to genuinely display fear towards an entity, one must believe that the entity exists and has features such as being dangerous, warranting the emotion of fear.
 However, since people consuming fiction usually do not believe in the genuine existence of the fictitious things or events, one cannot feel genuine emotion.